joilson-cisne/code-reader/README.md

 # code-reader
-Read and execute a code using a image as input for the source code
+Read and execute a code using an image as input for the source code.